“We shall not cease from exploration

 In 1842, while returning from Missouri, where he took his daughter to be educated in a convent, Carson happened to meet John C. Fremont on a Missouri Riverboat.
-Fremont hired Carson as guide for his first expedition to map and describe Western trails to the Pacific Ocean.
+Fremont hired Carson as a guide for his first expedition to map and describe Western trails to the Pacific Ocean.
 Over the next several years, Carson helped guide Fremont to Oregon and California, and through much of the Central Rocky Mountains and the Great Basin.
 His service with Fremont, celebrated in Fremont’s widely-read reports of his expeditions, quickly made Kit Carson a national hero, presented in popular fiction as a rugged mountain man capable of superhuman feats.

 Carson’s notoriety grew as his name became associated with several key events in the United States’ westward expansion.
 He was still serving as Fremont’s guide when Fremont joined California’s short-lived Bear-Flag rebellion just before the outbreak of the Mexican-American War in 1846.
 Carson would serve in the war, playing an important part in the conquest of California.